Thomas Cochrane, 10th Earl of Dundonald: French Revolutionary wars

 In February 1801 at Malta, Cochrane got into an argument with a French Royalist officer at a fancy dress ball.
 He had arrived dressed as a common sailor, and the Royalist mistook him for one.
 This argument led to Cochrane's only duel.
 Cochrane wounded the French officer with a pistol shot and was himself unharmed.
 One of his most notable exploits was the capture of the Spanish xebec frigate on 6 May 1801.
 El Gamo carried 32 guns and 319 men, compared with Speedys 14 guns and 54 men.
 Cochrane flew an American flag and approached so closely to El Gamo that her guns could not depress to fire on Speedys hull.
-The Spanish tried to board and take over the ship but, whenever they were about to board, Cochrane pulled away briefly and fired on the concentrated boarding parties with his ship's guns.
+The Spanish tried to board and take over Speedy, but whenever they were about to board, Cochrane pulled away briefly and fired on the concentrated boarding parties with his ship's guns.
 Eventually, Cochrane boarded El Gamo and captured her, despite being outnumbered about six to one.

-Cochrane then took part in the raid on Oropesa along with HMS Kangaroo on 9 June which saw the destruction of a Spanish convoy under the cover of a large on shore battery.
-In Speedys 13-month cruise Cochrane captured, burnt or drove ashore 53 ships before three French ships of the line under Admiral Charles-Alexandre Léon Durand Linois captured him on 3 July 1801.
+Cochrane then took part in the raid on Oropesa along with on 9 June which saw the destruction of a Spanish convoy under the cover of a large on-shore battery.
+In Speedys 13-month cruise Cochrane captured, burnt, or drove ashore 53 ships before three French ships of the line under Admiral Charles-Alexandre Léon Durand Linois captured Speedy on 3 July 1801.
 While Cochrane was held as a prisoner, Linois often asked him for advice.
 In his autobiography Cochrane recounted how courteous and polite Linois had been.
 A few days later he was exchanged for the second captain of another French ship.
 On 8 August 1801 he was promoted to captain.